Menelik-Eldridge/lyric-genre-classification-nlp/README.md

 ## Dataset

-Song lyrics labeled with genre, sourced from the MIT XPro Lyric Genre dataset.
+Song lyrics labeled with genre, sourced from the Lyric Genre dataset.

 | Split | File | Samples |
 |-------|------|---------|